richsalz/trust-store-comparison/README.md

 Note that will generate a LOT of output

 ## make-missing

 Create stand-alone `missing-certs.html` that lists what certs are missing, in a format similar to make-page.

+## check-ski

+A script to check all the certs, in each directory, and see if there are any that share the same Subject Key Identifier